-4) If you’d like to turn the iTunes Store off on this Mac, launch iTunes, choose Preferences in the iTunes menu, click Restrictions, tick the box next to iTunes Store below the Allow heading and then click OK to save the changes.
+4) If you’d like to turn the iTunes Store off on this Mac, launch iTunes, choose Preferences in the iTunes menu, click Restrictions, tick the box next to iTunes Store below the Disable heading and then click OK to save the changes.

 Tip: To disallow making further changes to iTunes Restrictions, click the lock icon in the lower-left corner of the window and enter the administrator password for your computer.